Emotional Thread Has People Telling Stories Of What Their Dogs Did When They Were About To Die

 One noon, Laika didn't come home

 Nobody wants to consider their dog’s final moments, yet every pet parent will eventually have to deal with this reality of life.
-However, it is hoped that having some level of knowledge of what is expected can take the place of some of the worry and uncertainty.
+However, it is hoped that having some level of knowledge of what to expect can alleviate some of the worry and uncertainty.